 The statin class of HMG-CoA reductase inhibitors demonstrate differential activation of the nuclear receptors PXR, CAR and FXR, as well as their downstream target genes.

 Howe, K, Sanat, F, Thumser, AE, Coleman, T and Plant, N (2011) The statin class of HMG-CoA reductase inhibitors demonstrate differential activation of the nuclear receptors PXR, CAR and FXR, as well as their downstream target genes.
-Xenobiotica, 41 (7).
-519-529.
-ISSN 0049-8254
+Xenobiotica, 41 (7). pp. 519-529.

 Available under License : See the attached licence file.

 |Divisions :||Faculty of Health and Medical Sciences > School of Biosciences and Medicine > Department of Biochemical Sciences|

 |Depositing User :||Symplectic Elements|

 |Date Deposited :||23 Sep 2011 12:06|

 Actions (login required)